whichlight/reddit-network-vis/readme.md

 [Embedly](https://github.com/embedly/embedly-jquery).

 OP is colored orange, all other nodes are black.
 If they post more than once, I give them a random color.
+The URL updates to reflect the conversation you are viewing, so you can share that URL to share the network.

 ## Why I made this
 Before Reddit I would browse HN, and after the switch I noticed how nested the